mlvats/GenAI/Github_Copilot.md

 - actually i want users to have realistic names and e-mail. just hardcode names and e-mails. (in Copilot chat)
 - copy paste the code in the file and try to rector. select the code and the conrile+i, "add amdid property to each user", "add id property which has uuid as each user", "add hard coded uiud for each user"

+# Getting Better Suggestions
+- "If you want to change the output, first change the prompt"
+- Refine iteratively
+- Be specific about the framework/library/strategy you're using
+-  Use Copilot a lot
+- keep writing different function name and parameters to get better suggestions (getPercentiles(number)
+- /test "just log out the result calling duntions with different data"
+- /test "don't user mocha and chai, just use console.log"
+- "Create a function that inserts a users name, age, and e-mail into a paragrah tas and returns an html string."
+- we can ask from Copilot Chat - "Do you see any code vulnerability in this code" user code generated code from above to do this.

+# Code Refactoring 2
+- First write python func tion to
+- "rewrite this into an advanced python function that accepts a validated enum and generate the appropriate regex
+- use the chat more than auto completion
+- It uses open files as context

+# Github
+- Add comments to pull request
+- Do PR code review using github copilot
+-
+-